Monday.com pricing: top negotiation tips

 But this does mean that pricing becomes more flexible at this level.
 In other words, this is where it becomes easier to negotiate better pricing and contract terms.

 Want to know how much other companies are paying for Monday.com’s enterprise-level plan?
 Have a look at our latest report.

 What are the chances of getting a monday.com discount?

 Given that buyers have been found to overpay for their software applications by as much as 20-30% — we’re not just talking about monday.com here, we’re talking about all SaaS vendors — there are almost always opportunities to negotiate a better deal.

 Commit to a longer subscription

 Like many vendors, monday.com offers an inherent discount for annual subscriptions.
-Opting for yearly billing will save you some money, and you can also try committing to a longer period of time to see if it helps you secure an even better price.
+But while opting for yearly billing will save you some money, you can also increase the discount by committing for the long-haul.

 Negotiate with leverage

 It’s far easier to negotiate the cost of a monday.com subscription when you’re armed with leverage.
 By leverage, we mean an understanding of how flexible monday.com is with regards to its pricing, as well as how much other companies are paying for the software.